top of page

 Connect your system to power

-Plug in your PS Placeable and connect your choice of TV out cables.
 Once plugged in a single short press the mode button to start the pairing process.
-You should see the LED blink twice and pause.
+You should see the LED blink twice and pause then it will repeat that blinking pattern.
 This means the Placeable is in pairing mode.
-If you chose not to add the external LED then it will be on the BT PCB and hard to see externally.
-If so you can always take the top off and look for the the light reflection.

 IMG_0900.jpeg